 The Constitution Act 1986 is the principal formal statement of New Zealand's constitutional arrangements.
-The Act first recognises that the Queen-King - the Sovereign in right of New Zealand - is the Head of State of New Zealand, and that the Governor-General appointed by her him is her-his representative in New Zealand.
+The Act first recognises that the King - the Sovereign in right of New Zealand - is the Head of State of New Zealand, and that the Governor-General appointed by him is his representative in New Zealand.
 Each can, in general, exercise all the powers of the other.

-The Act then deals with the Executiveexecutive, the legislature, and the judiciary.
+The Act then deals with the executive, the legislature, and the judiciary.

-The provisions about the Executive executive emphasise its parliamentary character.
-Only Mmembers of Parliament may be Ministers of the Crown, members of the Executive Council, and Parliamentary Under-Secretaries.
+The provisions about the executive emphasise its parliamentary character.
+Only members of Parliament may be Ministers of the Crown, members of the Executive Council, and Parliamentary Under-Secretaries.
 One Minister may also act for another.